068scar/SCAR-H-YT/README.md

 Hacking surviv.io and other games
 [alt text](http://i67.tinypic.com/357hs47.png "Survivio Banner")
 # Welcome to Surviv.io-Cheats(Actual working on client: 0.5.1)(former account: Najlepszy56)!
 This is a Surviv.io cheat loaded as a Chrome extension.
-It was originally developed by w3x731 and I've decided to continue the development of the code.
+It was originally developed by me and I've decided to continue the development of the code.